Shimanti/Shimanti/README.md

 - 👨‍💻 My current goal is to **learn and learn**

-- 🌱 I’m currently learning **React (with interludes back into advanced CSS, advanced JavaScrit, Node.js), Django, ML, & everything**
+- 🌱 I’m currently learning **React (with interludes back into advanced CSS, advanced JavaScript, Node.js), Django, ML, & everything**

 - 👯 I’m collaborating on a DoggySocial **Group Project**